ar-siddiqui/curve_number_generator/README.txt

 Algorithm description

-This algorithm generates Curve Number layer for the given Area of Interest within the contiguous United States.
+This algorithm generates Curve Number layer for the given Area of Interest within the contiguous Unites States.
 It can also download Soil and Land Cover datasets for the same area.

 Input parameters